Configuring DNS

 your-domain.com.
 IN TXT "v=spf1 mx ~all"

-This literary means to pass all emails from domain mail server and soft-fail from others.
-Explanation of options can be found at https://poste.io/spf?gmail.com
+This literally means to pass all emails from the domain's mail server IP and soft-fail in other cases.
+An explanation of the options can be found at https://poste.io/spf?gmail.com

 _s20160910378._domainkey.your-domain.com IN TXT "k=rsa;p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA0FvkMuwN46vvtQCC1JZz7XzRE+l+Lf8/5XUKwWJXOcE7dJoZBbOE0Gz85phZ2q+y4l8D7t/hXDz9q+6/KVQDgJ9muaxSM/uS+KG0ds0QLEiV0GYCVu+ZZQSNPBPjOwlDvo3LraW00lMpd5dUj+xpr07ShfIoULhi7/7t76n5GZMse9yBa4hIhxSG/wCAB4D6IWYBURz9Pc75IDPDTlImr3TP/82YrsULY70CHaPHA1+j1VPA5lE+tnmeqxJW6P537xSutDppv8BZg4nlF3ojg2k6LB/cq15C4QRPAMs77pRA4GVnys1LEJ3JDvV3/csOCZ49oC4m44/TnWXk057OAwIDAQAB"

 Public part of DKIM.
-You need to set selector (subdomain part) and TXT record exactly the same or it will not work.
+You must set the selector (subdomain part) and TXT record exactly the same or it will not work.

 _dmarc.our-domain.com.
 IN TXT "v=DMARC1; p=none; rua=mailto:dmarc-reports@our-domain.com"

-DMARC is not required but its very helpful method for recognizing delivery issues.
-Explanation of DMARC options can be found at https://poste.io/dmarc?gmail.com
+DMARC is not required, but it is a very helpful method of identifying delivery issues.
+An explanation of DMARC options can be found at https://poste.io/dmarc?gmail.com

-autoconfig records are not required but helps some clients to do initial config
+• autoconfig records are not required, but help some clients with initial configuration

-Now if all your checks are green mail server is ready to receive and delivery your emails!
+If all the checks are green now, your mail server is ready to receive and deliver your emails!
 Now go and create your personal mailbox.